EU

-Unemployment benefits in Latvia
+Unemployment insurance in Latvia

 In what situation can I claim?